ibm-cloud-docs/cloud-pak-integration/getting-started.md

 ## Next steps

-Once the installation completes, links to your Cloud Pak for Integration landing page appear.
+Once the installation completes, you can discover the URL for the Platform Navigator with the following command.

+``oc get route icp-proxy -n kube-system -o jsonpath='{.spec.host}'`/integration``

 The Platform Navigator home page offers the ability to create instances of the various components.